Sculpture in Ceramics, from life model 3D Campus

 What will I achieve?

-As the course progress, students will be encouraged to apply their acquired knowledge into producing an ongoing body of sculptural work based on their own ideas.
+As the course progresses, students will be encouraged to apply their acquired knowledge into producing an ongoing body of sculptural work based on their own ideas.
 You will learn to prepare clay work for firing and to select appropriate tools.
 Your work will be regularly analyzed and discussed with both your tutor and in a group environment.

 View all courses in Sculpture & Ceramics